General Conditions of

 - CMR: The Convention on the Contract for the International Carriage of Goods by Road (Geneva 1956) and supplementary Protocols.
 A copy shall be sent by GLS upon request and can also be consulted on its website.

 - Reliable packaging: Consignments shall be reliably packaged and furnished with a GLS approved label.
 GLS shall be entitled to refuse Consignments which are inadequately packaged or which cannot, for whatsoever reason, be processed.

 - Direct representation: By entering into an agreement in respect of the products Euro Business and Global Business Parcel, the client shall, on its behalf and at its expense, authorise GLS to act as its direct representative and submit all the customs declarations required for exportation.

-- EuroBusinessFreight: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Dispatch and Delivery Addresses are situated in two different countries within the European Union.
+- EuroBusinessFreight: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Dispatch and Delivery Addresses are situated in two different countries within Europe.

-- EuroBusinessParcel: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Dispatch and Delivery Addresses are situated in two different countries within the European Union.
+- EuroBusinessParcel: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Dispatch and Delivery Addresses are situated in two different countries within Europe.